Vyral/monique-walker/_posts/2021-05-03-whats-on-the-menu-at-the-fat-ox.md

 Speaking of, if you’re coming to Scottsdale soon and want to visit the Fat Ox, **Matt suggests getting a Passport Dining card.** That way you can sample all of his other restaurants and try different cuisines from around the world.
 This has become a popular option for foodies.
 You can get French onion soup at Zinc Bistro on a Friday night, hit up Fat Ox the next night and try their homemade pasta, and finish off the weekend with some fresh tacos at The Mission.&nbsp;

 Many thanks to Matt for letting me interview him in today’s video.
-If you’d like to know more about the Fat Ox, feel free to [visit their website](http://www.ilovefatox.com/).
+If you’d like to know more about the Fat Ox, feel free to [visit their website](http://www.ilovefatox.com/){: target="_blank" rel="noopener"}.
 If you have any questions for me, real estate or otherwise, don’t hesitate to call or email me.
 I’d love to hear from you.